Israel urges hard line against Iran at nuclear talks

 Iran maintains its atomic program is peaceful.
 However, U.S. intelligence agencies and international inspectors say Iran had an organized nuclear weapons program up until 2003.
 Nonproliferation experts fear any brinkmanship could push Iran toward even more extreme measures to try to force the West to lift sanctions.

-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, Ellen Knickmeyer in Washington and Geir Moulson in Berlin contributed reporting.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates; Nasser Karimi in Tehran, Iran; Ellen Knickmeyer in Washington and Geir Moulson in Berlin contributed reporting.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.